-The Research Triangle Park Bogleheads®, North Carolina Local Chapter has held two meetings in 2017.
+The Research Triangle Park Bogleheads®, North Carolina Local Chapter has held three meetings in 2017.
 This entry will be updated for subsequent meetings.

 Bogleheads forum member Steve Thorpe recaps these meetings in this guest article.

 RTP, NC Chapter Meeting 11:00 AM Sat April 1, 2017